Mustard2/MustardUI/README.md

 ## Installation and Configuration

-For creators of models, be sure to follow the [configuration guide](https://github.com/Mustard2/MustardUI/wiki/Installation-and-Configuration)!
+For creators of models, be sure to follow the [Developer Guide](Developer-Guide)!

 ## Tutorial